megha-ag/job-broker/README.md

 Release Process (from master)
 -----------------------------
-- Change the version in this README.md file (removing the rc part)
+- Change the version in this README.md file (removing the -pre part)
 - Change the version in package.json
 - Add any changes in the release to CHANGELOG.md
 - Commit your changes with a message PRE-RELEASE:v0.0.7